Sunipa-37/My-Text-Editor/README.md

 ## 📦 Deployment
 - Successfully packaged into a Windows application (.exe).
 - Can be pinned to the taskbar and launched directly like a native app.
+Feedback I’d love to hear your thoughts!
+Share your feedback, report bugs, or suggest features via GitHub issues.
+You can also reach me at: sunipabose37@gmail.com